-10 or greater up through quarter 30 (or the end of the earnings record if prior to that) following school entry, so individuals who permanently left the state do not contribute to this analysis after their departure.
+Figures 3a and 3b provide estimates of the effects of enrollment on employment for males and females.24 Recall that this analysis omits quarters with zero earnings that are of length 10 or greater up through quarter 30 (or the end of the earnings record if prior to that) following school entry, so individuals who permanently left the state do not contribute to this analysis after their departure.

 Looking first at Figure 3a, men seeking certificates have an immediate decline in employment of 6-9 percentage points, compared to no decline for men enrolled in associate's degree programs.
 After that, the highest short-run employment gains (compared to employment at least one year prior to enrollment) are for men in community colleges pursuing certificates.
 In contrast, men in certificate programs at for-profit colleges have the lowest employment gains - less than one percentage point (in some cases negative) - throughout the period.
 For men seeking an associate's degree at a for-profit school, employment prospects improve steadily before peaking 13 quarters after entry at around 5 percentage points.
-Although the employment gains decline after this point, they are generally higher than for the other three programs in the last ten quarters of our analysis.23
+Although the employment gains decline after this point, they are generally higher than for the other three programs in the last ten quarters of our analysis.
+However, if we compare differences in employment in year five for forprofit and community colleges, differences are not statistically significant.25

 Turning to Figure 3b we see that all four groups of women experience a decline in employment rates (relative to predicted employment) during the period of enrollment, with the decline ranging from 2 to 12 percentage points.
-Women attending certificate programs in community colleges have no more than a 2-percentage-point improvement in employment, and in later quarters have lower employment relative to the pre-enrollment period.
-The highest gains in employment are for women attending certificate programs in for-profit schools, where women experience gains of 3 to 5 percentage points for years two to five after enrollment.
-Women pursuing associate's degrees, either in for-profit schools or in community colleges, have more modest employment gains of 2 to 3 percentage points for much of the post-enrollment period.
+Women attending certificate programs in community colleges have no more than a 2-percentage-point improvement in employment and in later quarters have lower employment relative to the pre-enrollment period.
+The highest gains in employment are for women attending certificate programs in for-profit schools, where women experience gains of 4 percentage points for year five after enrollment.
+In contrast, women in community colleges experience no improvement; the difference between for-profit schools and community colleges is statistically significant.
+Women pursuing associate's degrees, either in for-profit schools or in community colleges, have employment gains of up to 3 percentage points for much of the post-enrollment period.